Steve Lattimore was tough.

 That area of Chicago, the South Loop, was undergoing rapid development, and Sulski had us report on land deals and urban renewal.
 He got us to pull the tax records of Columbia, his employer, and analyze who was making the most money.
 When I became the editor, I knew Jim went to bat and ran defense for us.

-Those clips helped me get a job offer a weekly in Los Angeles covering development, and when I called Jim to ask whether the money was good enough and I should take it, there was a long pause.
+Those clips helped me get a job offer at a weekly in Los Angeles covering development, and when I called Jim to ask whether the money was good enough and I should take it, there was a long pause.
 He told me I had landed.
 Take it, he said.
 And I haven't looked back since.

 There was Davis, who had covered seven Chicago mayors for the Tribune and found a calling in teaching after retirement.
 I remember him holding court at the Billy Goat Tavern.
 He was a classic newspaper character — take no prisoners, play it straight, make the extra call.